vitalets/playwright-bdd/README.md

 });
 ```

+Return value is path where test files will be generated.
+It is convenient to use it as `testDir` option for Playwright.

 > It is possible to use separate `cucumber.js` config file,
-but it's more convenient to keep configuration in single place
+but it's more convenient to keep configuration embeded in Plawright config

 ## Writing features
 Write features in `*.feature` files using [Gherkin syntax](https://cucumber.io/docs/gherkin/reference/#keywords).